bmuschko/gradle-cargo-plugin/README.md

     cargoRunLocal.dependsOn assemble

+**I am working on a multi-project build.
+Can I apply the same Cargo configuration to all of my web projects?**

+Gradle allows for filtering subprojects by certain criteria.
+To inject the relevant configuration from the root project of your build, you will need to identify all subprojects that apply the War plugin (of course the same concept works for Ear projects).
+Use the `configure` method to apply the Cargo plugin and your configuration as shown in the following code snippet:

+    def webProjects() {
+       subprojects.findAll { subproject -> subproject.plugins.hasPlugin('war') }
+    }

+    gradle.projectsEvaluated {
+        configure(webProjects()) {
+            apply plugin: 'cargo'

+            cargo {
+                containerId = 'tomcat7x'

+                remote {
+                    hostname = 'localhost'
+                    username = 'manager'
+                    password = 'manager'
+                }
+            }
+        }
+    }

 **I would like to deploy multiple artifacts to my container.
 How do I do that?**

 You would specify each artifact in a separate `deployable` closure.
 Each of the closures should assign a unique URL context.